-- 1. Thoroughly clean the door surface where the decal is to be mounted. - 2.
-Locate the center line of the decal, 58" +/- 5" above the finished floor. - 3.
-Remove the smaller section of the decal backing. - 4.
+- Thoroughly clean the door surface where the decal is to be mounted. - Locate the center line of the decal, 50" +/- 12" above the finished floor. - 3.
+Remove a section of the decal backing. - 4.
 Hold the decal up to the door at the desired location.
 Be sure that the decal is straight. - 5.
-Apply the sticky surface of the top of the decal to the door. - 6.
-Use a rigid, straight-edged tool (for example, a ruler) to smooth the top of the decal on the door. - Slowly remove the larger section of the decal backing, using the rigid, straight-edged tool as a squeegee.
+Apply the sticky surface of the decal to the door. - 6.
+Use a rigid, straight-edged tool (for example, a ruler) to smooth the top of the decal on the door. - Slowly remove the remaining section of the decal backing, using the rigid, straight-edged tool as a squeegee.
 This will force out air bubbles.